jrheard/blog/_drafts/quinto.md

 8 7 5 3 2
         8

 That turned out to be so easy that it was actually kind of unfulfilling.
 Then I found myself wondering: gee, how would you go about writing an AI that plays the game?
-Once I was done with that, I hooked things up so that a human can play against the AI, and now [here we are](http://jrheard.com/quinto/).
+Once I was done with that, I hooked things up so that a human can play against the AI, and now [I'm done](http://jrheard.com/quinto/).
+I can't remember the last time I actually _finished_ a side project.
+It feels pretty good!

-tools
+Now I'd like to tell you about the tools I used to build this game.

+Tools
 =====

-clojure
+Clojure
 -------
 learned clojure in 2011, been using it for side projects since then all the data structures are immutable by default, there's a strong culture of functional programming in the language's community, but you can still easily perform side effects whenever you want to the language sits on top of java so you get a library ecosystem for free, and the libraries that the clojure community has created a really amazingly good

+clojure is a fantastic language for writing programs that transform and filter data[1] [1] this is all programs

 clojurescript
 -------------